nano-optics/cubs/README.md

 # cubs - Integrate functions numerically on the sphere (S2)

-`cubs` is a utility package to wrap several commonly-used spherical cubature rules in a convenient interface:
+`cubs` is a utility package wrapping several commonly-used spherical cubature rules in a convenient interface:

 -   `Lebedev`